Referrals to Balance Acupuncture & Wellness

 Health Care Providers

 Many doctors and health care providers refer patients for acupuncture.
-If you would like information about acupuncture treatment in general, or have questions specific to one of your patients, please just ask for more information.
+If you would like information about acupuncture treatment in general, or have questions specific to one of your patients, please call or email for more information.

 Acupuncture is an effective, conservative treatment strategy for many prevalent conditions including back and neck pain and headaches.
 While most commonly known in the US as a treatment for pain, acupuncture may also help other conditions including digestive issues like IBS, syndromes like chronic fatigue and fibromyalgia and women’s health issues like dysmenorrhea, menopausal symptoms and infertility.

-At Balance, acupuncture is used as an integrated part of our patient’s broader healthcare.
-We work together with many other types of healthcare providers in our community to provide the best possible care for our patients.
+At Balance, we work together with many other types of healthcare providers in our community to provide the best possible care for our patients.
 We value evidence based practice.
 We are conservative in our treatment planning and we closely monitor outcomes in our patients.
-Balance Acupuncture & Massage is a resource for both you and your patients.
+Balance Acupuncture & Wellness is a resource for both you and your patients.
 We want you to feel confident in referring your patients for acupuncture treatments.

 Person to Person Referrals